Coronavirus (COVID-19): Advice and guidance for our patients, plus the latest visiting restrictions

 How does it work?

 Your KnowledgeShare profile is created to be as broad or as specific as you need.
 For example, you could receive updates on all cardiovascular diseases or limit results to just pulmonary embolism.
 N.B.
 Results will relate to conditions rather than interventions.

 You must be a registered library member and have an NHS OpenAthens account to receive KnowledgeShare current awareness alerts.
 Register for the library here or for NHS OpenAthens here.

-You must be a library member and have an NHS OpenAthens account to receive current awareness.
+You must be a library services member and have an NHS OpenAthens account to receive current awareness.
 Please register to join the library and register for OpenAthens if you have not already done so.

 How will you use my contact details?